-Where Can I Find Alcohol Addiction Treatment Centers in New Jersey?
+Where Can I Find Alcohol Rehab Centers in New Jersey?

-As of 2017, New Jersey has 344 treatment centers across the state that treat substance abuse addictions of any kind and 269 specifically designated for alcohol addiction only.1 Of those, 308 are outpatient facilities, 46 are residential (non-hospital), and 12 are inpatient treatment centers.1* A majority of these facilities are located in South Jersey cities such as Atlantic City, Camden, and Ocean.
+As of 2017, New Jersey has 344 treatment centers across the state that treat substance abuse addictions of any kind and 269 specifically designated for alcohol addiction only.3 Of those, 308 are outpatient New Jersey treatment facilities, 46 are residential (non-hospital), and 12 are inpatient treatment centers.3 A majority of these facilities are located in South Jersey cities such as Atlantic City, Camden, and Ocean.

 A part of the American Addiction Centers (AAC) portfolio of facilities, Sunrise House Treatment Center is located in Lafayette in the beautiful countryside.
 Sunrise House Sunrise House focuses on individualized approach to rehab and offers treatment for co-occurring disorders.
 Following thorough psychological and medical assessment, Sunrise House develops a custom treatment plan for its patients to offer a more personal experience.

-A total of 11 hospital, inpatient detox centers are located in New Jersey.1 These facilities provide treatment for hundreds of clients every month.
+A total of 11 hospital inpatient detox centers are located in New Jersey.3 These facilities provide treatment for hundreds of clients every month.
 Many of New Jersey’s medical detox centers are located in the northern area of the state near New York in Summit, Paterson, and East Orange.

 Alcohol withdrawal may be dangerous when done on your own; because of this, a supervised, medical detox center can help avoid unnecessary discomfort or life-threatening withdrawal complications.
-Detox is the process of getting substances out of your body and helping you manage acute withdrawal symptoms from alcohol.3 These types of programs provide individuals with onsite physicians and 24-hour care to help gain management over alcohol withdrawal symptoms.3
+Detox is the process of getting substances out of your body and helping you manage acute withdrawal symptoms from alcohol.5

 To find local detox facilities in New Jersey, search SAMHSA’s directory which can be found here.

-Does My Insurance Cover Treatment in New Jersey?
+Does My Insurance Cover Alcohol Treatment Programs in New Jersey?